 - larger domestic banks should have a further systemic risk buffer - that is additional capital measured as a percentage of risk-weighted assets (RWAs).

 The Government accepted the first recommendation but, on the second, said that it intended to set the lending limit at 33 times capital so as to be more in line with international lending limits.
-The debate on the systemic risk buffer continues and has been neatly summarised by Giles Wilkes - see box above.
-But it is worrying that the debate has not been settled eight years on from the 2008 financial crisis, and maybe fewer from the next one.
+The debate on the systemic risk buffer continues and has been neatly summarised by Giles Wilkes - see box above right.
+The latest salvo from John Vickers, in May 2018, contained the charge that the British banking system still had "dangerously high" levels of leverage.
+It is certainly worrying that the debate has not been settled ten years on from the 2008 financial crisis, and maybe fewer from the next one.

 The Basel Accords and Leverage